 No alcohol is permitted in any of the Eco-Houses.
 However, most of the houses are within walking distance to the local shop and a make shift bar provided by the friendly locals.

-We highly recommend buying a cheap local SIM card for your whole time in Thailand (for your own personal safety and for easier/cheaper communication with other participants, staff and family back home), and especially if travelling to your project destination by yourself, this becomes especially useful.
+We highly recommend buying a cheap local SIM card for your whole time in Thailand (for your own personal safety and for easier/cheaper communication with the other participants, staff and family back home).
+This becomes especially useful if travelling to your project destination by yourself.

 After passing through customs, make sure you stay on the same floor and turn right and proceed to ENTRANCE 4.
 Our coordinator will be waiting for you in front of this entrance with a sign saying "Greenway".
-Our coordinator will not move to find you he has firm instructions to stay at ENTRANCE 4.
+Our coordinator will not move to find you as he has firm instructions to stay at ENTRANCE 4.
 You may need to wait for several participants to arrive before the group leaves the airport.

 If you are lost or have any major concerns regarding transfer, please try to contact the coordinator at airport first.